nf-core/website/markdown/usage/tutorials/nf_core_contributing_overview.md

 This tells GitHub Actions to run the tests twice in parallel - once with the latest version of Nextflow (`NXF_VER=''`) and once with the minimum version supported by the pipeline.
 Do not edit this version number manually - it appears in multiple locations through the pipeline code, so it's better to use `nf-core bump-version --nextflow` instead.

-The provided tests run your pipeline with the `-profile test,docker` flags.
+The provided tests run your pipeline with the `-profile test,docker --outdir <OUTDIR>` flags.
 This may be sufficient for your pipeline.
 However, if it is possible to run the pipeline with significantly different options (for example, different alignment tools), then it is good to test all of these.
 You can do this by adding additional tests in the `jobs` block.
 Do not try to add a run for every possible combination of parameters, as this would take too long to run.